-The one clear consensus that has emerged from this doubt and anxiety-filled time is that our society will be forever changed by COVID-19.
-In the recent days, we have seen a general movement toward telecommuting and digital solutions to accommodate the drastic changes caused by this global pandemic.
-The healthcare industry, which is arguably impacted the most, is no exception to this trend.
-But while the movement to digital healthcare started well before the outbreak, it has been a slow journey, fraught with many regulations that have slowed its market penetration.
+COVID-19 has forever changed our society.
+In recent days, we have seen a movement toward telecommuting and digital solutions to accommodate drastic changes caused by this pandemic.
+The healthcare industry, which is arguably impacted the most, is no exception.
+But while the movement to digital healthcare started well before the outbreak, it has been a slow journey.
+And that journey has been fraught with many regulations that have slowed its market penetration.

-With the current system so overwhelmed, a transition from the face-to-face model of care to a digital model has become vitally necessary, forcing it to happen sooner rather than later.
+With the current system so overwhelmed, a transition from the face-to-face model of care to a digital model has become vitally necessary.
 Places that have already embraced the digitalization of healthcare practices have demonstrated the benefits of updating the old-fashioned model.
 A digital approach to healthcare can have unlimited applications, from telemedicine to a digital system for tracking available hospital beds.
 All of these applications not only save time but also potentially peoples’ lives by eliminating unnecessary contact between infected and healthy patients as well as their caregivers.

 How does digitalization help healthcare workers and in-home caregivers?